sasetz/fiit_template/lib.typ

   ////////////////////////////////
   // cover sheet
-  if not disable-cover and not regular-pages {
+  if not disable-cover and style != "pagecount" {
     title-page(
       id: id,
       author: author,